Sugeeta32/bamazon/README.md

 1. Here you will be presented with a list of products in stock.

-**Screenshot of :** list of products
+**Screenshot of :**  List of products

  ![screenshot](https://github.com/Sugeeta32/bamazon/blob/master/images/Screenshot%20(32).png)

 4. The system `validates` if a user enters the correct item_id and also `validates` the availability of the product.

 **Screenshot of :** Validation
  ![screenshot]()

- 5. If  Quantity is suffecient,  the app will sucessfully process the transaction and display the output to the user.
+ 5. If  Quantity is sufficient,  the app will sucessfully process the transaction and display the output to the user.
 The stock quantity is also deducted and displayed to the user.

 **Screenshot of :** Successfull order
  ![screenshot]()

- 6. If Quantity is insuffecient, the app will display the message and  the user is prompted if they want to buy another product
+6. If Quantity is insufficient, the app will display the message and  the user is prompted if they want to buy another product

 **Screenshot of :** Quantity-check
  ![screenshot]()